Prag8855/aab/content/guides/housing-scams.md

 To get the apartment, you must pay a bribe.
 Bribes are more and more common.[^23] They are usually illegal.

-The landlord or the previous tenant can't charge a fee to give you the apartment.[^13] If you paid a bribe to get your apartment, you can get your money back and keep the apartment.[^16]
+The landlord or the previous tenant can't charge a fee to give you the apartment.[^13]

 ### Agent fees